LLNL/axom/src/docs/sphinx/coding_guide/sec11_portability.rst

 C++ is a huge language with many advanced and powerful features.
 To avoid over-indulgence and obfuscation, we would like to avoid C++ feature bloat.
-By constraining, or even banning, the use of certain language features and libraries we hope to keep code simple, portable, and avoid errors and problems that may occur when language features are not completely understood or used consistently.
+By constraining or even banning the use of certain language features and libraries, we hope to keep our code simple and portable.
+We also hope to avoid errors and problems that may occur when language features are not completely understood or not used consistently.
 This section lists such restrictions and explains why use of certain features is constrained or restricted.

 --------------------------------------------------------------------